PEP 769 – Add a ‘default’ keyword argument to ‘attrgetter’, ‘itemgetter’ and ‘getitem’

 Providing a default

-option would only work when accessing the
+option would only work if accessing the

 item/attribute would fail in the normal case.
 In other words, the